Skip to main content

 8. 8.What does SiZA handle, and what do you handle yourself?

 A IIT Bombay BTech 2012 senior product engineer at Google Bengaluru is comparing two parallel offer streams in February 2026.
 Google internal transfer to Mountain View on H-1B and L-1B (with a six-month wait for an H-1B October cap window).
 Or a Canadian Provincial Nominee Programme Express Entry filing for a senior software engineer role at Shopify Toronto (with Canadian PR in eighteen months on his CRS score).
 His wife (an architect at a Bengaluru firm) prefers Toronto.
 The children are nine and six.
 The decision turns on multiple factors but the documentation discipline is shared across both.
 Both files need MEA apostille on his IIT Bombay BTech, MEA apostille on his Maharashtra State Board class-twelve certificate, MEA apostille on the marriage certificate from the Bengaluru Sub-Registrar, MEA apostille on his children's birth certificates from the BBMP, and a fresh PCC from the Bengaluru Passport Seva Kendra Lalbagh.
 The US has been a Hague apostille destination for Indian documents since 1981.
 Canada became one on 11 January 2024.
-So the same MEA Patiala House apostille set works for either destination.
+So the same the authorised MEA service-provider route set works for either destination.
 Karnataka HRD step through the State Higher Education Department Multistoreyed Building Bengaluru.
 He went with Toronto.
 Five weeks for the documents.
 Eighteen months for the IRCC PR.

 That parallel-track decision is common for senior Indian professional families weighing North American destinations in 2026.
 If you are an Indian family planning a move to the United States or Canada, the Ministry of External Affairs (MEA) apostille in Delhi is now the standard stamp on your Indian degree, marksheets, university transcript, marriage certificate, children's birth certificates and police clearance certificate.
 The United States has accepted MEA apostille on Indian documents since 1981.
 Canada accepted it from 11 January 2024, after joining the Hague Apostille Convention.
 The older Canadian High Commission attestation in New Delhi is no longer valid or needed for personal and academic documents.
 Because both countries are now Hague members, the work is a single MEA apostille in India, not embassy attestation.
 SiZA Global Solutions Private Limited handles this apostille attestation end to end from our Noida office at C-25, C Block, Sector 8.
 The same set of apostilled documents will be used many times across the years: for your F-1 student visa, your H-1B and L-1A or L-1B intracompany transfers, your EB-1A, EB-2 NIW or EB-3 green card applications five or ten years later, the H-4 dependent visa for your spouse, the school registrations of your children, and any later citizenship work.
 Getting it right once, and keeping the originals safe, is a saving that adds up.